 It’s best to rest after you receive moderate to deep sedation.
 You may still feel sleepy after this type of sedation, so it’s best to take a day off of work after your treatment.

-Can I receive dental sedation if I’m pregnant?
+Can I have sedation dentistry if I am pregnant?

 Receive Relaxing Dental Care Today